-Data suggests that people underprice by 3% to 5%.
+Data suggests that businesses underprice products or services by 3% to 5%.
 Our research has found that 23% to 35% of buyers buy based on price.
-Yet 70% of buyers who buy based on value always choose 2 to 3 of our value offerings over a discount.
 If everyone bought on price, then they would choose a discount first.
+Yet 70% of buyers who buy based on value always choose two to three value offerings over a discount.

-To get more price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to be valued more.
+To get a higher price (one of the four Ps of marketing), you need to understand the value you deliver and determine what you need to be valued more.
 A skillful query of your market and your customers will reveal what your customers value and what they are willing to pay.
-If you ask them the right way, then you will get the answers that lead to more price.
-In other words, more price is about delivering more value.
-You have to
+If you ask them the right way, then you will get the answers that lead to higher price.
+In other words, higher price is about delivering greater value.